darrenjw/logreg/README.md

 ### Julia

-The Julia examples depend only on standard packages which are part of the Julia package ecosystem, and are therefore very easy to install.
+The Julia examples depend only on standard packages which are part of the Julia package ecosystem, and are therefore easy to `add`, in principle.
+But in my limited experience, package dependency conflicts are even more of a problem in Julia than they are in Python, and that's saying something.

 * [fit-bayes.jl](Julia/fit-bayes.jl) - Random walk MH in Julia.
 * [fit-mala.jl](Julia/fit-mala.jl) - MALA in Julia, with hard-coded gradients.